Updated: Jul 21

 Wordsworth’s poetry is known for its simplicity.
-He wrote this poem “My Heart Leaps Up” which is also known as “The Rainbow” in the year 1802 in Dove Cottage, Grasmere while he was with his sister Dorothy Wordsworth.
+He wrote the poem “My Heart Leaps Up” which is also known as “The Rainbow” in the year 1802 in Dove Cottage, Grasmere while he was with his sister Dorothy Wordsworth.
 It was published in his famous collection, Poems, in Two Volumes in the year 1807.
-It is said that after this poem Wordsworth began to plan on his popular, Ode: Intimations and Immortality, which is why he used the last three lines from The Rainbow as the epigraph of it.
+It is said that after this poem Wordsworth began to plan his popular, Ode: Intimations and Immortality, which is why he used the last three lines from The Rainbow as the epigraph of it.

 My heart leaps up when I behold

 A rainbow in the sky: